Small Business Information About

 Given Wikipedia's definition, I find it interesting that VAT would be considered a regressive tax in Canada.

 I have always thought of GST as a fairer tax than income tax because, unlike income tax, everyone has to pay it - rich or poor.
-The rich have more discretionary income so they spend more and they pay more tax.
+The rich have more discretionary income, so they spend more and pay more tax.

-The poor and working poor have less to spend so they pay less; and when you factor in the other tax strategies in place in Canada such as:
+The poor and working poor have less to spend, so they pay less.
+When you factor in the other tax strategies in place in Canada, such as:

-• zero rated and exempt rated goods and services which includes most basic needs ... along with
+• zero-rated and exempt-rated goods and services, which include the most basic needs along with

-GST HST in Canada is applied mainly to discretionary income which the consumer has control over ... so GST becomes more progressive than regressive; especially when compared to income taxes.
-It's also a transparent tax not hidden in the price of process upstream and downstream of a product.
+GST HST in Canada is applied mainly to discretionary income that the consumer has control over, so GST becomes more progressive than regressive, especially when compared to income taxes.
+It's also a transparent tax not hidden in the price of processes upstream and downstream of a product.

 GST HST is a Good Tax

-If you are interested in more theoretical debate on GST HST in Canada, I found two articles of interest.
+If you are interested in a more theoretical debate on GST HST in Canada, I have found two articles of interest.

-A great article written by David Sherman, a leading GST tax expert in Canada.
-He is a tax lawyer.
+The first is a great article written by David Sherman, a leading GST tax expert in Canada and a tax lawyer.

-One of the points in his introduction explains that the United States is one of the few countries in the world that does not have a value added tax.
-Later in his article (the section is entitled: Tax-Included Pricing Is Better for the Economy), Mr. Sherman explains that tax experts and economists almost universally agree that GST is a "good" tax.
+One of the points in his introduction explains that the United States is one of the few countries in the world that does not have a value-added tax.
+Later in his article (the section entitled: Tax-Included Pricing Is Better for the Economy), Mr. Sherman explains that tax experts and economists almost universally agree that GST is a "good" tax.

 The article is on page 839 of the October 2009 Canadian Tax Journal publication titled Policy Forum: Tax-Included Pricing for HST-Are We There Yet?.
 It is available at